umijs/makojs.dev/docs/blog/mako-open-sourced.md

 <img src="https://img.alicdn.com/imgextra/i4/O1CN01dvFN0j1e2rYBJpJGJ_!!6000000003814-2-tps-2048-2048.png_240x240.jpg" width="120" height="120" />

 Hi, I am sorrycc, one of the main maintainers of Mako, and also the creator of Umi, Dva, Father, and other libraries.
-I am thrilled to announce that Mako is finally open source, and I’m excited to formally introduce it to you today.
+I am thrilled to announce that Mako is finally open source, the Github url is https://github.com/umijs/mako/ , and I’m excited to formally introduce it to you today.

 ## What is Mako?